nebiyuelias1/e-kebele/README.md

 2. Make sure Apache, PHP and MySQL are up and running.
 3. Open your web browser and locate to http://localhost/e-kebele/

+## Workflow
+1. Whenever you are working on a task, it's better to create a separate branch.